Black Refractions: Highlights from The Studio Museum in Harlem

 Black Refractions: Highlights from The Studio Museum in Harlem is organized by the American Federation of Arts and The Studio Museum in Harlem.
 The exhibition is curated by Connie H. Choi, Associate Curator, Permanent Collection, The Studio Museum in Harlem.
 The presentation at SCMA is coordinated by Emma Chubb, Charlotte Feng Ford ’83 Curator of Contemporary Art.

 Major support for Black Refractions: Highlights from The Studio Museum in Harlem is provided by Art Bridges.
 Support for the accompanying publication provided by Furthermore: a program of the J.M.
 Kaplan Fund.
-Black Refractions is accompanied by a new publication of the same title co-published by the American Federation of Arts and Rizzoli Electa and available for sale in the SCMA Museum Shop.

 Black Refractions at SCMA is made possible by the support of the Charlotte Frank Rabb, class of 1935, Fund; the Louise Walker Blaney, class of 1939, Fund for Exhibitions; the Carlyn Steiner ‘67 and George Steiner Endowed Fund, in honor of Joan Smith Koch; and the Suzannah J. Fabing Programs Fund for the Smith College Museum of Art.
+SCMA would also like to acknowledge the Greater Northampton Chamber of Commerce and the Hampshire County Regional Tourism Council for generous in-kind support of this exhibition.
+Black Refractions logotype used at SCMA designed by Paul T. Plale, Museum of the African Diaspora.